 - 1. How the metronome sounds.
-(The Metronome settings page can be found in the main page menu.)
+(The Metronome settings can be found in UTILITY → Opt., Option #12.)
 The metronome settings allow you to set a distinctive sound for the first beat of each measure as opposed to the the other beats; - 2.
 The song position displayed on the SONG page (left LCD, top row).
 However, this is overridden by the Guide Track function in song mode (see sections 5.4.2. and 5.5.); and, most importantly, - 3.
 The Sync to Measure function, which can be set 'on' or 'off' on each track's DIVIDER page (default: 'off').